+Built in 1876 to a design prepared by Ignatius Scoles SJ, a Jesuit student at St Beuno’s, the Rock Chapel or ‘the Chapel of Our Lady of Sorrows’ is a place known and loved by many, and where many people have had important spiritual experiences.
 St Beuno’s has been undergoing refurbishment and development over the past few years in order to have a first class retreat house ready for the next twenty years and beyond.
-This is a major project which has been mainly funded by the Jesuits in Britain.
-The Rock Chapel was not originally included in the renovation plans, but a recent structural survey has shown that we need to undertake significant repairs.
-We need to restore:
+This major project has been mainly funded by the Jesuits in Britain.
+The Rock Chapel was not originally included in these renovation plans, but then a structural survey showed that we needed to undertake significant repairs.
+We needed to:

 - Restore the roof